skdunnigan/skdunnigan/README.md

 ### What am I up to?

-- 🧪 I'm currently serving as the data manager for a NERRS Science Collaborative Catalyst project, ["Refining techniques for high-frequency monitoring of chlorophyll in the NERRS"](https://nerrssciencecollaborative.org/project/Dix20) where I am assisting in the collection, maintenance, QAQC, and analysis of extracted chlorophyll a and chlorophyll a measured by fluorescence with Xylem YSI's Total Algae Sensor for the EXO platform.
-The project code is here [`chla-nerrs-catalyst`](https://github.com/skdunnigan/chla-nerrs-catalyst) and includes my first attempt at a GitHub Pages site! (💃Personal achievement!)

 - 🔬 I am serving as project manager for an in-house project linking the GTMNERR's long-term plankton monitoring data with it's SWMP data.
 My colleagues on the project are Dr. Nikki Dix, [Gabriela Canas](https://github.com/gcanas1), and [Olivia Roorbach](https://github.com/oroorbach).

 - 👩‍🏫 I am working to compile materials for several R workshops I have or will be leading, many co-authored with [Kim Cressman](https://github.com/swmpkim) where our goal is to try to make R a little less intimidating for new and infrequent users.
 Giving the `bookdown` package a try!